Information recoverability of noisy quantum states: Retrieving Cost for GAD channel

 \section{Retrieving Cost for GAD channel}

-A generalized amplitude damping (GAD) channel can be used to describe the energy dissipation to the environment at finite temperature~\cite{Chirolli2018}.
+A GAD channel can be used to describe the energy dissipation to the environment at finite temperature~\cite{Chirolli2018}.
 It is one of the realistic sources of noise in superconducting quantum computing.
 For single-qubit cases, a GAD channel can be characterized by the following Kraus operators:

 where $\epsilon$ is the damping factor and $p$ is the indicator of the temperature of the environment.
 A quantum state $\rho$ after going through the GAD channel is given by $\cN_{\rm GAD}(\rho)=\sum_{i=0}^3 E_i\rho E_i^\dagger$.
 Note that the amplitude damping channel is a special case of the GAD channel when $p=1$.
 A single qubit state $\rho =